YiLoganXIe/Tutorial/Intro/IntroToWebSpider.md

 ### **Why do you need Web Crawler / Web Spider?**

-Web Spider is a powerful and useful tool, and after you learn how to use it, you will find ~~people who don't know how to use Web Spider lives a life of a caveman.~~ It makes your life easier (especially for statisticians).**
+Web Spider is a powerful and useful tool, and after you learn how to use it, you will find ~~people who don't know how to use Web Spider lives a life of a caveman.~~ It makes your life easier *(especially for statisticians).* Also, machine learning needs a massive amount of data to support.
+You can easily find and organize a considerable amount of data for your machine learning tricks if you use web spider well.

 > ####Let's assume that you are doing a research on how many films can earn more than 15% of its budget
 >